Toy Story 3: Critical response

 A. O. Scott of The New York Times stated "This film—this whole three-part, 15-year epic—about the adventures of a bunch of silly plastic junk turns out also to be a long, melancholy meditation on loss, impermanence and that noble, stubborn, foolish thing called love."
 Owen Gleiberman from Entertainment Weekly gave the film an "A" saying "Even with the bar raised high, Toy Story 3 enchanted and moved me so deeply I was flabbergasted that a digitally animated comedy about plastic playthings could have this effect."
 Gleiberman also wrote in the next issue that he, along with many other grown men, cried at the end of the film.
 Michael Rechtshaffen of The Hollywood Reporter also gave the film a positive review, saying "Woody, Buzz and playmates make a thoroughly engaging, emotionally satisfying return."
+Richard Corliss of Time wrote, "An Instant Classic!"

 Mark Kermode of the BBC gave the film, and the series, a glowing review, calling it "the best movie trilogy of all time."
 In USA Today, Claudia Puig gave the film a complete 4-star rating, writing "This installment, the best of the three, is everything a movie should be: hilarious, touching, exciting, and clever."
 Michael Phillips of the Chicago Tribune gave the film 3 out of 4 stars, writing that "Compared with the riches of all kinds in recent Pixar masterworks such as Ratatouille, WALL-E, and Up, Toy Story 3 looks and plays like an exceptionally slick and confident product, as opposed to a magical blend of commerce and popular art."
 Roger Moore of the Orlando Sentinel, who gave the film 31/2 out of 4 stars, wrote "Dazzling, scary, and sentimental, Toy Story 3 is a dark and emotional conclusion to the film series that made Pixar famous."

+Toy Story 3 was one of the best-reviewed films of 2010.
+Rotten Tomatoes ranked it the best-reviewed film of the year, while Metacritic placed it second, behind The Social Network (2010).
+Film critic Armond White was widely criticized for giving one of the few negative reviews, which has been noted as preventing the film from maintaining a perfect score on Rotten Tomatoes.

 Cahiers du Cinéma put it at the fourth place of its top ten best 2010 films.
 In 2018, IndieWire writers ranked the script the tenth best American screenplay of the 21st century.